-Kirkland & Ellis held on to the top spot globally in terms of gross revenue (with \$4.15bn), ahead of Latham & Watkins (\$3.76bn) and DLA Piper (\$3.11bn).
+Kirkland & Ellis remains the largest law firm globally by gross revenue (with \$4.83bn), ahead of Latham & Watkins (\$4.33bn) and DLA Piper (\$3.13bn).

-When considering the composition of the top 100 firms, it is important to remember that UK law firms that account in sterling have suffered from the strong US dollar as the revenues we cite are reported in dollars; many of these firms recorded growth in their own currency.
+When considering the composition of the top 100 firms, it is important to remember that UK law firms that account in sterling continue to suffer from the strong US dollar as the revenues we cite are reported in dollars; many of these firms recorded strong growth in their own currency.

-Figure 25: Largest law firms by gross revenue, 2019/20
+Figure 23: Largest law firms by gross revenue, 2020/21